RastreatorTeam/rastreator/README.md

 ## 6. Query file

-A query file has a different internal structure depending on the targeted execute sub-mode (raw, test, default):
+A query file has a different internal structure depending on the targeted audit sub-mode (raw, test, default):

 - raw: the query file is a regular text file with one or more Cypher statements, one per line.
 - test: the query file is a YAML file that contains required (name and statement-table) and optional (statement-count, statement-graph) metadata.
 - default: the query file is a YAML file that contains some required and optional metadata.

-Next, we will describe the required and optional metadata for a query file valid in default execute sub-mode and candidate to be added to the collection of query files.
+Next, we will describe the required and optional metadata for a query file valid in default audit sub-mode and candidate to be added to the collection of query files.

 Metadata fields: